Royal Naval Hospital

 A Royal Naval Hospital (RNH) was a hospital operated by the British Royal Navy for the care and treatment of sick and injured naval personnel.
 A network of these establishments were situated across the globe to suit British interests.
 They were part of the Royal Naval Medical Service.
+The British Army equivalent was a Military Hospital, and in the 20th century a number of RAF Hospitals were also established.